ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/getting-started.markdown

 - MacOS
 - Raspberry Pi

-Go to [https://ravendb.net/downloads](https://ravendb.net/downloads), select the appropriate version and platform, and download the zip package.
+Go to [https://ravendb.net/downloads](https://ravendb.net/downloads).
+Select the appropriate version and platform, and download the zip package.

 <hr />